dwarakanandan/Data-Mining-DOTA2/README.md

 	* Run the extract.py to validate the replays and extract these bz2 files to actual game demo files (*.dem) all located in a resources folder.

 * Data Extraction :
-	* REQUIREMENTS - Java , Maven
+	* REQUIREMENTS - Java , Maven , Sqlite 3+
 	* This step involves extracting data from the demo files and building a Sqlite database to store all relevant attributes of the game.
 Code base written in Java.
 A plugin called Clarity 2 was used to extract raw data from the replay files 	  	  [https://github.com/skadistats/clarity].
 	* Compile the Maven project in data_extraction using $mvn package.